scrapinghub/spidermon/docs/source/item-validation.rst

 Default: ``None``

 A `list` containing the location of the item schema.
-Could be a local path to a `.json` file, URL or the schema itself.
+Could be a local path to a `.json` file, import string of the object, URL or the schema itself.
 In the event of defining 2 or more schemas then items need to pass all defined schemas.

 .. code-block:: python

     # settings.py

+    from schemas import MY_SCHEMAS

     SPIDERMON_VALIDATION_CERBERUS = [
         '/path/to/schema.json',
         'http://example.com/mycerberusschema',
-        {"Field": {"type": "number", "required":True}}
+        {"Field": {"type": "number", "required":True}},
+        MY_SCHEMAS
     ]

 If you like to enforce a specific schema based on item type, you can define paths to schema for each item as `dict` as shown below: